-13. Ireland noted the concerns expressed by the Committee against Torture and the Working Group on Arbitrary Detention about the lack of statistics on use of solitary confinement.
-It also noted that in 2012 the ICC had recommended that the national human rights be downgraded from A to B status.
+13. Ireland noted the concerns expressed by the Committee against Torture and the Working Group on Arbitrary Detention about the lack of statistics on the use of solitary confinement.
+It also noted that, in 2012, the International Coordinating Committee of National Institutions had recommended that the Norwegian Centre for Human Rights be downgraded from A to B status.

-14. The Islamic Republic of Iran expressed concern about a number of human rights issues.
+14. Iran (Islamic Republic of) expressed concern about a number of human rights issues.

-15. Israel drew attention to a survey by Norway's Jewish community which revealed that anti-Semitism and anti-Jewish harassment persisted.
-It asked what concrete measures would be adopted to strengthen and support efforts to combat anti-Semitism.
+15. Israel drew attention to a survey on the Norwegian population's attitudes towards the Jewish community which revealed that anti-Semitism and anti-Jewish harassment persisted.
+It asked what specific measures would be adopted to strengthen and support efforts to combat anti-Semitism.

-16. Italy noted that despite efforts statistics on cases of domestic violence had not improved since the first UPR cycle.
+16. Italy noted that despite the efforts that had been made, statistics on cases of domestic violence had not improved since the first UPR cycle.

-17. Japan, noting the unequal status of immigrants in the labour market and the low employment rate for immigrant women, encouraged Norway to take further steps to address such issues.
+17. Japan noted the unequal status of immigrants in the labour market and the low employment rate for immigrant women, and encouraged Norway to take further steps to address such issues.

-18. Jordan noted that the Human Rights Commission for incorporating a number of civil, political, economic, social and cultural rights in the Norwegian Constitution.
+18. Jordan commended the Human Rights Commission for recommending the incorporation of a number of civil, political, economic, social and cultural rights in the Norwegian Constitution.

-19. Kyrgyzstan noted the measures to combat violence against children contemplated in the new action plan against domestic violence.
+19. Kyrgyzstan noted the measures to combat violence against children that were included in the new action plan against domestic violence.